A Brief History of the Marque

 Those who drove the machine reported that it handled well that the steering was easy to master.

-Only one example is known to exist and this one was restored in Canada, and may be viewed at the Bruce Weiner Micro-Car Museum.
+Only one example is known to exist and this one was restored in Canada, and was displayed at the Bruce Weiner Micro-Car Museum before being sold at auction in 2013.

 If you have a query or information about Jurisch machines, please contact us